The son of an Air Force

 He and his staff strive for the entire experience to be a positive

 one, from the moment a patient steps into the waiting room until the

 completion of treatment.

-When he's not in the office, Dr. Willis can be found spending quality time with his wife, Hannah, and their four children: Eika, Henry, Evangeline, and Jude.
+When he's not in the office, Dr. Willis can be found spending quality time with his four children: Eika, Henry, Evangeline, and Jude.
 They enjoy hiking around the beautiful mountains, skiing, ultimate frisbee, and the little things in life.
 At times during the fall Dr Willis disappears into the woods for hunting.